 mechanical engineering prototyping;

-beam tests at the LHC, planned .
+beam tests at the LHC, planned for 2016 (collimation installation in the 2015 shutdown).

-In addition to the impedance improvements, the new also features a number of improvements in the mechanical design [].
+In addition to the impedance improvements, the new TCSPM also features a number of improvements in the mechanical design [7].

 Equipment performance objectives

 The secondary collimators are among the most exposed devices in case of regular and irregular beam losses.
-The new must be compatible with the HL-LHC operation with stored beam intensities.
-For the same scenarios, the foreseen increased bunch intensity by a factor 2 and smaller emittance .
+The new TCSPMs must be compatible with the HL-LHC operation with larger stored beam intensities.
+For the same scenarios, the foreseen increased bunch intensity by a factor of 2 and smaller emittance are more demanding in terms of high robustness and low impedance.

 It is important to stress that the HL-LHC beam parameters pose additional challenges for the collimator survival.
-The failure scenarios are presently being reviewed taking into account the operational experience of the LHC un 1.
+The failure scenarios at injection and top energy are presently being reviewed taking into account the operational experience of the LHC Run 1.
 The results of this review will be used to update the material specifications.

 TECHNICAL ANNEXES